 - Keep your appliances turned off when not in use

-- Try not to smoke close to the fuel line
+- If you smoke, do not to smoke close to the fuel line

 What are the Most Common Causes of Boat Fires

 - 26% of fires are due to off-the-boat sources.
-Typically, this happens when there is a fire in the marina, which is not caused by you.
+Typically, this happens when there is a fire in the marina, not caused by you.

 - 20% of fires are due to an electrical issue.
 This usually happens on older boats, older than 25 years of age.
 Find a good electrical to take care of the wiring for you before it’s too late.